dhiren2082007/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4. a# Implementation-of-Linear-Regression-Using-Gradient-Descent

-## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.

-## Equipments Required:
-1. Hardware – PCs
-2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm

 Import Libraries: Import numpy, pandas, and StandardScaler from sklearn.preprocessing.